richafnu/Viva/Viva/engage/configure-your-viva-engage-network/enforce-office-365-identity.md

 #### Once Microsoft 365 Identity Enforcement is set to **Committed Enforcement**, can I revert it?

 > [!IMPORTANT]
-> At this point, reverting the **Enforce Office 365 Identity** setting disrupts the user experience, because users who sign in with their user names and passwords can't access their connected resources. **We do not recommend reverting this setting**.
+> At this point, reverting the **Enforce Microsoft 365 Identity** setting disrupts the user experience, because users who sign in with their user names and passwords can't access their connected resources. **We do not recommend reverting this setting**.

 When an organization commits to Microsoft 365 identity enforcement, with one Microsoft 365 tenant tied to a single Viva Engage tenant, the network enables *connected communities*.
 This configuration creates a Viva Engage community associated with a connected Microsoft 365 community.
 People in the tenant can take advantage of community software tools such as SharePoint, Planner, and OneNote.